symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

     require 'templates/list.php';

-The HTML code is now stored in a separate file ``templates/list.php``, which is primarily an HTML file that uses a template-like PHP syntax:
+The HTML code is now stored in a separate ``templates/list.php`` file, which is primarily an HTML file that uses a template-like PHP syntax:

 .. code-block:: html+php